TODO: move to win32 section

 In unicode build, however, the text wasn’t parsed as rtf and showed verbatim.

-An hour of trying various ways to make it work ended with me finding a
+An hour of trying various ways to make it work ended with me finding a working work-around: using

 EM_SETTEXTEX and utf-8 encoded text with